-A product liability case arises when the manufacturer, supplier, distributor, or even retailer who makes a product available to the general public is held liable for an injury caused by the product they have supplied.
+A product liability case arises when the manufacturer, supplier, distributor, or even potential retailer who manufactures, designs, or makes a product available to the general public is held liable for an injury caused by the product.

 Most products we purchase today come with some type of warning.
-Unfortunately, all the hazards the product could cause may not be known.
-Or the manufacturer may know of the hazard and decide the “fix” would cost more than the liability costs.
+Unfortunately, all the hazards that the product could cause may not be known or disclosed to the public.
+Further, the hazard of the product may have occurred during the manufacturing of the product.

 The Ford Pinto is a perfect example.
 The Pinto was found to have a defective fuel system design which led to explosions causing severe burns and deaths to drivers and car occupants.
 Ford did a risk/benefit analysis and although they had access to a new design that would have cost an additional $11 per car, they chose to not spend the $137 million for the fix since their analysis showed paying out claims for injury and death would only cost $49.5 million.

-Shay and Associates personal injury lawyers are qualified to handle a wide variety of cases involving injury or death in Illinois.
-For more detailed information on a specific type of case, please click on the page links on the right side of this page.
+Shay & Associates lawyers are qualified to review and litigate a wide variety of cases involving injury or death in Illinois resulting from dangerous consumer products, drugs, and medical devices.
+For more detailed information on a specific type of case, please click on the page links directly below.

 Types of Product Liability Cases

 There are three types of product liability cases: manufacturing defects, design defects, and failure to warn.
 These types of cases tend to be quite complex and require an experienced attorney who is willing to go up against large corporations.
 Our lawyers are tenacious fighters.

 Obviously, this type of claim occurs when the injury-causing product was manufactured.
 In some cases, a defect can be caused by a careless worker or low-quality materials.
 Manufacturing defects could be caused by using the wrong screw, bolt or fastener on mechanical parts or attaching parts incorrectly.